 So What Do Carotenoids Have To Do With Your Colon?

-University of Utah Medical School, researchers found that of all the many Carotenoids that occur in vegetables, Lutein has the strongest protective effects against colon cancer, and contributes to a better prognosis in certain cases of colon cancer.
+University of Utah Medical School, researchers found that of all the many Carotenoids that occur in vegetables, Lutein has the most potent protective effects against colon cancer, and contributes to a better prognosis in some instances of colon cancer.

 The researchers looked at the eating habits of 1,993 patients with colon cancer and 2,410 cancer-free participants, and then used a table of food Carotenoids content to determine how much of the various types of Carotenoids each person consumed.